Editor's PickWhat Is Zero Day Exploit? Risks And Why Is It Called Zero...

 How To Detect Zero Day Exploit

-In addition, intrusion detection systems like IPSes and IDSes are not sufficient for exploit detection/prevention.
-Hence, most developers adopt the “user behavior analytics” detection system, which analyzes users' behavioral patterns.
+In addition, intrusion detection systems like IPSes and IDSes are insufficient for exploit detection/prevention.
+Hence, most developers adopt the “user behavior analytics” detection system, which analyzes users’ behavioral patterns.
 This analytical system marks out activities deemed “abnormal”, and classifies them as “risks” (of zero day exploits).

 Furthermore, developers now have security pacts with prominent cyber researchers/experts.
 With this alliance, discovered flaws are withheld from the public and reported to appropriate quarters.
-This allows developers to come up with a patch, before such vulnerabilities can be exploited by hackers.
+This allows developers to develop a patch before hackers can exploit such vulnerabilities.

-However, while major detection systems have, thus far, recorded massive success, zero day exploit remains a serious cybersecurity issue.
+However, while significant detection systems have, thus far, recorded massive success, zero-day exploits remain a serious cybersecurity issue.

 Risks Of Zero Day Exploit

-Developers stand to lose a lot from zero day exploits.
-Basically, hackers are able to breach a software's security without the developers' knowledge.
-In the process, they gain access to privileged and highly sensitive information, which could be worth millions.
-Notable tech firms like Adobe and Microsoft have fallen victim to zero day exploits in recent times.
+Developers stand to lose a lot from zero-day exploits.
+Hackers can breach a software’s security without the developers’ knowledge.
+In the process, they gain access to privileged and susceptible information, which could be worth millions.
+Notable tech firms like Adobe and Microsoft have recently fallen victim to zero-day exploits.

 READ ALSO: Is Windows Defender Enough for 2020?

-Similarly, it's on record that notorious cybercrime groups like the state-backed Chinese cybercrime syndicateAPT41 – have launched several cyber attacks on some high-profile developers.
-And as reported by FireEye, game developers could be the next target of these cyber exploits by APT41.
+Similarly, it’s on record that notorious cybercrime groups like the state-backed Chinese cybercrime syndicateAPT41 – have launched several cyber attacks on some high-profile developers.
+As reported by FireEye, game developers could be the next target of these cyber exploits by APT41.

 In a nutshell, victims run the risk of losing valuable data, money, and reputation.
 Hence, all efforts should be made to plug/patch leaks as soon as they are discovered.